 - The final boss in Viewtiful Joe 2 strips Joe and Silvia of their movie superhero powers.
 All the abilities you've bought and learned are gone.
 However, after a short pre-fight using their weaker forms, the spectators use Clap Your Hands If You Believe to revitalize the duo.

-- KOTOR 2 has this happen fairly early on, and you only have two fights sans-equipment before you get it back.
+- Knights of the Old Republic II has this happen fairly early on, and you only have two fights sans-equipment before you get it back.

 - Deus Ex, which makes the Warren Spector quote ironic as he was lead developer on the game.
 However, unlike many other games, you are immediately re-armed with a lot of good weapons and tools the moment you escape, making this much less of a pain, unless you rely too much on Assault Rifles or Shotguns.